Futari Ya Maboga

 - dash cinnamon to taste

-Heat oil in large pot and saute onion until brown.
+Heat oil in large pot and saute onion until soft.
 Add ginger and cardamon, stir for one minute; then add water, coconut milk, and salt.
 Stir and bring to a boil.
 Add squash and turmeric.
 Once liquid boils again, cover pan and turn heat to low.
 Try not to stir or bump the squash if you want nice large pieces.
 Remove cardamon pods if you used them.
 Serve pieces of squash with sauce.
 Sprinkle cinnamon on top of each dish to taste.

 Please help improve this recipe for others by sharing your suggestions in the comment box below.
 Thank you.